manymoments/manymoments.github.io/_posts/2019-11-24-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 #### Scaling Consensus: the throughput vs latency trade-off
 Some people talk about Transactions-Per-Second (TPS) as the measure of how scalable a consensus protocol it.
 TPS is a measure of throughput and optimizing it alone is a misunderstanding of the challenge.
 A solution for scaling consensus must address both throughput *and* latency.
 Just improving throughput is easy in systems with instant finality: increase latency and commit blocks just once a day instead of every few seconds and clearly the cost of the consensus will be easily amortized.  *Batching* is an important technique to increase latency and increase throughput, but batching not a magic solution to scale performance.

-The [PBFT journal version](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf) has a good discussion of latency and throughput.
+The [PBFT journal version](http://www.pmg.csail.mit.edu/papers/bft-tocs.pdf) has a good discussion of latency and throughput for BFT State Machine Replication.

+For [Nakamoto](https://bitcoin.org/bitcoin.pdf) [Consensus](https://eprint.iacr.org/2014/765.pdf) based protocols there has been a series of works: [Bitcoin-NG](https://www.usenix.org/system/files/conference/nsdi16/nsdi16-paper-eyal.pdfthat), [Fruitchains](https://eprint.iacr.org/2016/916.pdf),  [Prism](https://arxiv.org/pdf/1909.11261.pdf) that aim to improve throughout and latency.

 #### Scaling Consensus: scale vs security trade-off